 Consider adding to your job title lines.
 Let’s say you’re seeking a position as a Human Resources Generalist, and your past job title was Office Manager – but half of the job really involved doing the work of a Human Resources Generalist.
 You can show that you were a de facto HR Generalist – without claiming you officially held that title – by writing your job title like this:

 Office Manager (and Human Resources Generalist), Brown Educational Software, Inc.

 Or if the HR duties were only a small part of the role:

 Office Manager (including Human Resources responsibilities), Brown Educational Software, Inc.

 Either way, putting these important keywords in the job title will allow your resume to perform well in applicant tracking systems as well as in the eyes of the reader.
 (And you can do the same on LinkedIn, by the way.)

 Emphasize what’s relevant.
-Describe your past job duties in terms familiar to the field you want to go into.
+Describe your past job duties in terms familiar to your target field.
 For example, let’s say you used to do social media work and now you want to do grant writing for nonprofits.
 Some aspects of your previous job may not be transferable, but your ability to write concise, attention-getting content may be relevant and valuable.

 As important as your resume is, it isn’t going to get you into a new career by itself.
-More than other job seekers, career changers need to network effectively, get any additional training or experience they need, and so on.
-Plan a smart, up-to-date job search campaign in which your well-targeted career-change resume is one of many strong components.
+More than other job seekers, career changers need to network effectively and compete effectively with other candidates who may have more experience.
+Plan and execute a strategic transition campaign in which your well-targeted career-change resume is one of many strong components.